dporkka/minimal-gatsby-blog/src/posts/underrated-things.md

 If you have a triple monitor setup, you probably already have done this step and can safely disregard this tip.

-**Harmonicas** — If you ever find yourself about to get into a serious altercation, but have a harmonica in your pocket, you'll probably survive.
+**Harmonicas** — If you ever find yourself in a serious situation, but have a harmonica in your pocket, you'll probably survive.
 There's almost no situation that can't be improved by carrying a harmonica with you.

 If you're going on a camping trip where you need to pack light, yet also jam in the car, signal for help on the trail, and break the windows on your friend's car underwater when he got too relaxed behind the wheel and drove into a lake; a harmonica can come in handy.